john-cd/rust_howto/src/links.md

 ## Learn

 - [rust-learning][rust-learning]⮳: a bunch of links to blog posts, articles, videos, etc for learning Rust
-- [Learning Rust With Entirely Too Many Linked Lists][learning-rust-linked-lists]⮳
+- [Learning Rust With Entirely Too Many Linked Lists][rust-learning-linked-lists]⮳
 - [Rust quizz][rust-quizz]⮳

 ## In this section